trezzuri/erpnext-docs/docs/en/accounts/articles/opening-invoice-creation-tool.md

 	* **Due Date**: The date after which the invoice will be overdue.
 	* **Item Name**: (Optional) The item name entered here will be shown in the invoice item table.
 	* **Outstanding Amount**: The outstanding amount of the invoice.
 	* **Invoice Number**: The corresponding invoice number as present in the previous system.
-If this field is empty, the ERPNext naming series will be used.
+If this field is empty, the SOMA naming series will be used.